stopvoldemort/sinatra-forms-and-REST-starter-code/README.md

 #### Read
 - As a site visitor, I should be able to see a list of all the books
-- As a site visitor, I should be able to see info about an individula book
+- As a site visitor, I should be able to see info about an individual book

 #### Create
 - As a site visitor, I should be able to create a new book